ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 The purpose of `TaskConfig` is to define all parameters that are necessary for configuring an Aggregator.
 It includes all the fields to be associated with a task.
 (See task configuration in {{!DAP=I-D.draft-ietf-ppm-dap-02}}.)
-In addition to the Aggregator endpoints, maximum batch lifetime, and task expiration, the structure includes an opaque `task_info` field that is specific to a deployment.
+In addition to the Aggregator endpoints, maximum batch query count, and task expiration, the structure includes an opaque `task_info` field that is specific to a deployment.
 For example, this can be a string describing the purpose of this task.